Antigone

 -|-

 On stage is an international ensemble of dancers and actors, including performers from Tanztheater Wuppertal, the world-famous company that, under the direction of Pina Bausch, permanently shifted the boundaries between dance and theatre.
-The role of Antigone is played by dancer and film actress Marion Barbeau.
 Together they form a chorus of voices and bodies that carries on the legacy of Tanztheater: a physical and emotionally charged theatrical language in which movement and text reinforce one another, and bodies speak where words fall short.

 Øyen’s Antigone is a poignant quest for truth, dignity and the price of resistance.